 You can stack multiple banners in an Index.

 - Add a color filter with Overlay Color in Main: Overlay.

-- Add text and other content in the intro area.
+- Add text and other blocks, like Button Blocks, in the intro area.

 - To change the height, edit the intro area and add line breaks.